edward-shen-2002/Web-Prototype-Mirror/OPTIMIZATIONS.md

 This way, we don't rely on the method, which may be costly to perform (unsure).

 We also do not have to rely on the sheet ref as a result.

+## Excel Appbar

+Since we're using popper, which can be moved anywhere, its possible that we can have one popper instead of one every menu